vimeo/Uniform/README.md

 }
 ```

 Because merging accounts for nested objects, even if the updated object is not of the same type as the existing object, it may still update with parts of the updated object.
-For example, if the existing object is a video and the updated object is a channel, the video may update it's user property with the channels user property if the user has the same identifier.
+For example, if the existing object is a video and the updated object is a channel, the video may update it's user property with the channels user property if the users have the same identifier.

 #### Pull API

-The pull API can be used to retrieve the most up to date version of an object or collection of objects.
+The pull API can be used to retrieve the most up to date version of an object or collection of objects from the `ConsistentEnvironment`s.

 ```swift
 // For a single object